 Especially for online HR courses, it can be a real added value to have a community of fellow students.
 This kind of practitioners community is great if you want to share experiences, ask questions or solve problems together with others who are in the same proverbial boat as you are.
 It can also be a good place to find inspiration and expert perspective.

 Sometimes, course instructors are also part of these kinds of communities.
 This is fantastic of course, as it means you’ll be able to ask questions about a training you did or exchange opinions on subject-matters.

 Offline vs. online HR courses

-In the age of the internet, you’d almost forget that there is such as a thing as real-life, on-site training.
+In the age of the internet, you’d almost forget that apart from following online HR courses, there also is such as a thing as real-life, on-site training.
 And while an on-site Human Resource training course may seem less obvious than an online alternative (less flexibility, traveling to get there, etc.) offline courses do have their advantages.

 For instance, you get to ask your questions face-to-face with (most of the time) an instant answer.
 You also get to meet your fellow students in person which is, in my opinion, still preferable to e-meeting someone.

 Offline, on-site HR training also has the advantage of being less casual.
 You know what day(s) you have to be where and from what time.
 For those who have a little less self-discipline to start – and complete – an online Human Resources training, offline classes are therefore a good alternative.

 What’s perhaps most important though, is that some of us learn best in a more traditional, classroom setting while others prefer learning online, using videos and other types of content.
 So, budget and time constraints aside, you should choose the type of course, online or offline, that suits your learning preferences best.

 Below we’ve listed a Top 9 of Human Resources training for you to take a look at.
 Our list includes HR training for beginners, professionals with a couple of years of experience, and seasoned HR professionals.
 Here goes (in alphabetical order).